-- Carbamazepine, gabapentin, oxcarbazepine, phenytoin, tiagabine, and vigabatrin may precipitate or aggravate absence, myoclonic, and in some cases generalized tonic-clonic seizures.
-There has also been a report that lamotrigine may exacerbate seizures in JME. - There is a lack of well-designed randomized trials in epilepsy, particularly for generalized seizures and in the pediatric population. - A recent Cochrane systematic review evaluated the efficacy of AED monotherapy for epilepsy (Nevitt et al 2017).
-The review included the use of carbamazepine, phenytoin, valproate, phenobarbital, oxcarbazepine, lamotrigine, gabapentin, topiramate, levetiracetam, and zonisamide for the treatment of partial onset seizures (simple partial, complex partial or secondarily generalized) or generalized tonic-clonic seizures with or without other generalized seizure types. - o This network meta-analysis showed that for the primary outcome, the time to withdrawal of allocated treatment: - For individuals with partial seizures: - Levetiracetam performed better than carbamazepine and lamotrigine. - Lamotrigine performed better than all other treatments (aside from levetiracetam). - Carbamazepine performed better than gabapentin and phenobarbital. - For individuals with generalized onset seizures, valproate performed better than carbamazepine, topiramate and phenobarbital. - For both partial and generalized onset seizures, phenobarbital seems to perform worse than all other treatments. - o For the secondary outcome, time to first seizure: - For individuals with partial seizures, phenobarbital and phenytoin seem to perform better than most other drugs; and carbamazepine performed better than valproate, gabapentin, and lamotrigine. - For individuals with generalized seizures, phenytoin seems to work better than most other drugs. - There were few notable differences between the newer drugs (oxcarbazepine, topiramate, gabapentin, levetiracetam, and zonisamide) for either partial seizures or generalized seizures. - Few notable differences were shown for either partial or generalized seizure types for the secondary outcomes of time to 6-month or 12-month remission of seizures. - Overall, direct evidence and network meta-analysis estimates were numerically similar, and effect sizes had overlapping confidence intervals. - o Data for individuals with generalized seizures are still limited and additional randomized trials are needed. - Approximately 20% to 40% of patients with epilepsy can be considered refractory to drug treatment, referred to as drug-resistant epilepsy.
-Treatment of drug-resistant epilepsy may include additional anticonvulsant drug trials, epilepsy surgery, vagal nerve stimulation, and dietary changes (the ketogenic diet) (Sirven 2017). - Combination AED regimens are an option for the treatment of drug-resistant epilepsy.
-However, robust clinical evidence of suitable combinations of AEDs has been difficult to generate due to the large number of possible combinations of drugs and doses.
-Examples of combinations for which there is some evidence of efficacy include valproate plus lamotrigine for partial-onset and generalized seizures, valproate plus ethosuximide for absence seizures, and lamotrigine plus topiramate for various seizure types; however, even this evidence is fairly limited.
-In general, when considering combination therapy, it is recommended to combine medications with different mechanisms of action, and to be mindful of the overall drug load to minimize AEs.
-Two-drug therapy should be attempted before considering addition of a third drug, and higher numbers of drugs should be avoided as they are associated with a very low likelihood of additional seizure reduction (Kwan et al 2011).
+- Carbamazepine, lamotrigine, oxcarbazepine, phenobarbital, phenytoin, topiramate, and valproate are possibly efficacious/effective. - Gabapentin, levetiracetam, and vigabatrin are potentially efficacious/effective. - Carbamazepine and phenytoin may precipitate or aggravate generalized-onset tonic-clonic seizures. - For children with newly diagnosed or untreated generalized-onset tonic-clonic seizures: - Carbamazepine, phenobarbital, phenytoin, topiramate, and valproate are possibly efficacious/effective. - Oxcarbazepine is potentially efficacious/effective. - Carbamazepine and phenytoin may precipitate or aggravate generalized-onset tonic-clonic seizures. - As initial monotherapy for children with newly diagnosed or untreated absence seizures: - Ethosuximide and valproate are established as efficacious/effective. - Lamotrigine is possibly efficacious/effective. - Gabapentin is established as inefficacious/ineffective. - Carbamazepine, oxcarbazepine, phenobarbital, phenytoin, tiagabine, and vigabatrin may precipitate or aggravate absence seizures (based on scattered reports). - As initial monotherapy for children with benign childhood epilepsy with centrotemporal spikes (BECTS): - Carbamazepine and valproate are possibly efficacious/effective. - Gabapentin, levetiracetam, oxcarbazepine, and sulthiame (not available in the United States) are potentially efficacious/effective. - For patients with newly diagnosed JME: - Topiramate and valproate are potentially efficacious/effective. - Carbamazepine, gabapentin, oxcarbazepine, phenytoin, tiagabine, and vigabatrin may precipitate or aggravate absence, myoclonic, and in some cases generalized tonic-clonic seizures.
+There has also been a report that lamotrigine may exacerbate seizures in JME. - There is a lack of well-designed randomized trials in epilepsy, particularly for generalized seizures and in the pediatric population. - A Cochrane systematic review evaluated the efficacy of AED monotherapy for epilepsy (Nevitt et al 2017).
+The review included the use of carbamazepine, phenytoin, valproate, phenobarbital, oxcarbazepine, lamotrigine, gabapentin, topiramate, levetiracetam, and zonisamide for the treatment of partial onset seizures (simple partial, complex partial or secondarily generalized) or generalized tonic-clonic seizures with or without other generalized seizure types. - \circ This network meta-analysis showed that for the primary outcome, the time to withdrawal of allocated treatment: - For individuals with partial seizures: - (i) Levetiracetam performed better than carbamazepine and lamotrigine. - (ii) Lamotrigine performed better than all other treatments (aside from levetiracetam). - (iii) Carbamazepine performed better than gabapentin and phenobarbital. - For individuals with generalized onset seizures, valproate performed better than carbamazepine, topiramate and phenobarbital. - For both partial and generalized onset seizures, phenobarbital seems to perform worse than all other treatments. - For the secondary outcome, time to first seizure: - For individuals with partial seizures, phenobarbital and phenytoin seem to perform better than most other drugs; and carbamazepine performed better than valproate, gabapentin, and lamotrigine. - For individuals with generalized seizures, phenytoin seems to work better than most other drugs. - There were few notable differences between the newer drugs (oxcarbazepine, topiramate, gabapentin, levetiracetam, and zonisamide) for either partial seizures or generalized seizures. - Few notable differences were shown for either partial or generalized seizure types for the secondary outcomes of time to 6-month or 12-month remission of seizures. - Overall, direct evidence and network meta-analysis estimates were numerically similar, and effect sizes had overlapping confidence intervals. - Data for individuals with generalized seizures are still limited and additional randomized trials are needed.